cproctor/unfold_studio/docs/introduction.rst

    We have a custom Ink syntax highlighting mode.
 You rarely need to touch this unless you are working on the editor experience.

-**OpenAI API**
+**LLM API (OpenAI or Anthropic)**
-   The text generation features send requests to OpenAI's API.
-The ``text_generation`` app wraps the API and caches responses so the same prompt does not get called twice.
+   The text generation features send requests to a configurable LLM provider.
+   The ``text_generation`` app abstracts over multiple backends and caches responses so the same prompt is never called twice.
 You will need an API key for dev (see :doc:`dev-setup`).

 How the Pieces Fit Together
 ---------------------------